semuconsulting/pygnssutils/README.md

 ---
 ## <a name="gui">Graphical Client</a>

-A python/tkinter graphical GPS client which supports NMEA, UBX and RTCM3 protocols is available at:
+A python/tkinter graphical GPS client which utilises the `pygnssutils` library and supports NMEA, UBX and RTCM3 protocols is available at:

 [https://github.com/semuconsulting/PyGPSClient](https://github.com/semuconsulting/PyGPSClient)